tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/Topics/Setup/account-setup.md

 Being a remote-first company, we need a whiteboard that we can use from anywhere.
 We use a tool called Miro for this,

-Sign up for a [Miro](https://miro.com/) account using your `@developersinstitute.co.nz` Google Account.
-This will give you access to our digital whiteboards.
+Sign up for a [Miro](https://miro.com/) account using your `@developersinstitute.co.nz` Google Account, then follow the link to [join our organisation](https://miro.com/welcome/V2ttazhQWTY1Y0lUeFFvU3pHWUo5RVBQZ1F3eFhMRDBhanVmd1FOOHlQTThsR3hyNm5jSXdFTTk0dE80eDVrSnwzMDc0NDU3MzQ4NjgyODkwOTA0).

 ## Frontend Masters